Silva-NK/Tullier-Blog-CLI-Project/README.md

 3. Ensure that you enter the now created virtual environment using 'pipenv shell'

+4. If one wishes to create the EMPTY tables to be used, just run 'python -m lib.db.create_tables'

-4. Ensure that you populate 'python -m lib.db.seed' to seed the data with constant data and editable example data.
+5. (Optional) If you wish to create the tables and immediately populate them with example/test data, run 'python -m lib.db.seed' to seed the data with constant data and editable example/test data.

-5. In order to open the CLI menu, just run 'python -m lib.cli'
+6. In order to open the CLI menu, just run 'python -m lib.cli'

 ### Creating Your Own Git Repo